 Tutorial on Assessing LMI Data for Strategic Planning

-The Missouri Economic Research and Information Center (MERIC) developed this training module to demonstrate how you can select various data sets and analyze their significance.
+The Missouri Economic Research and Information Center (MERIC) developed a training module to demonstrate how you can select various data sets and analyze their significance.
 Knowing what the data tells you will add value to your strategic planning process.

 Podcasts and Training Modules on Using Labor Market Data

 In the Quick Lesson Podcasts, LMI training gateway, and Fundamentals of LMI e-Learning training, we show you how to use workforce data to identify growing and in-demand jobs, determine which of them are “good” jobs, and ascertain what preparatory education and training are needed to qualify for them.
 Drawing upon the best sources, we outline their strengths and limitations, explain oft-used terms like “high growth” and “good jobs,” and help you to avoid common pitfalls.

 Guide to State and Local Workforce Data

 This Guide identifies some of the best data sources for demographic, employment, labor force, education, and other characteristics of the workforce in various geographic regions and in special populations, which you can compare to a larger region or geography, such as the state or nation to determine where your area is unique or facing special challenges.

 Workforce Research and Data from Multi-Purpose Analysis Tools

 Additional resources and directories of data sources on this page identify some of the best multi-purpose electronic tools that incorporate labor force data, job ads data, and other employment-related information in one place — including a new resource that explains what kind of information is available from different e-tools.